Honor the Lord

 1Timothy 5:17 Let the elders that rule well be counted worthy of double honour, especially they who labour in the word and doctrine.

-This word “honor” used here is the same word as used in the gospels where it says they honor me with their lips.
+The word “honor” used here is the same word used in the gospels where it says they honor me with their lips.
 This word for honor can be traced back to the Old Testament.
 God used it consistently throughout His Word.
 It is an interesting study.

 As a side note, the honoring of overseers in the church should be for the office more than the person as indicated by the following scriptures: